monikamunusamy/VisionMate-Project/README.md

 # VisionMate

-VisionMate is an Android application designed to provide real-time object detection and assistive functionalities using advanced machine learning models.
-The project leverages TensorFlow Lite for AI processing and integrates features such as Google Maps for location-based services.
+VisionMate is an Android application designed to enable blind and visually impaired individuals to interact with their surroundings more independently.
+The application provides real-time object detection, navigation, shopping list preparation, and bracelet navigation based on user input.
+VisionMate uses advanced machine learning models to detect objects in the environment, delivering this information to users through visual, auditory, or tactile feedback, ensuring a safer and more confident daily experience.

 ---